The 2016 application deadline has now passed. Please check back this fall for the 2017 sessions!

 Please add firstname.lastname@example.org to your safe senders list so you don’t miss our email updates.

 YYGS will waive the application fee if it would constitute a significant financial burden for the student’s family.
-The application fee waiver form must be submitted with the financial aid portion of your application.
+The application fee waiver form must be submitted with the scholarship portion of your application.

-Applicants will be notified electronically of admissions decisions in early April.
+Applicants will be notified electronically of admissions decisions by late March or early April.

 YYGS reviews all applications holistically.
 Our staff understands that students come from a wide variety of backgrounds and with different educational and extracurricular opportunities.
 As a result, the essays and letters of recommendation are the most important parts of the application.